 Beware of Hidden Allergens

 They may lurk where you least expect.
 One of our members recalled an allergic reaction to dairy from a “Jello shot”.
-While the party host confirmed that the alcohol and Jello were free of dairy, she did not think to mention that butter was used as a release agent, so that the “shots” would slip easily out of the little cups.
+While the party host confirmed that the alcohol and Jello were free of dairy, she did not think to mention that butter was used as a release agent.
+This was so the “shots” would slip easily out of the little cups.

 Pass on the Handshake or Kiss

 Allergic reactions, such as hives, can happen through the transfer of an allergen on someone’s lips or hands.
-One person reported getting hives on her face after someone kissed her on the cheeks after eating shrimp.
+One person reported getting hives on her face after someone, who had just eaten shrimp, gave her a ‘hello’ kiss on the cheek.
 Worse reactions have happened through the transfer of an allergen during intimate kissing.

 While it may feel awkward, tell your date about your food allergies beforehand.
-To keep things light when greeting others, offer an elbow bump instead, and mention that it’s a great way of avoiding spreading colds and other germs!
+To keep things light when greeting others, offer an elbow bump instead, that’s a great way of avoiding spreading viruses and colds, too!

 While it can be frustrating when others “don’t get” your food allergies, try to stay positive.
 Most people will try to accommodate your needs, especially if you are reasonable and don’t use scare tactics to get what you need.
 Enjoy being with your friends instead of feeling down that you can’t eat something.